ma-compbio/Steamboat/docs/source/steamboat/modules.rst

 ===============

 Steamboat API includes four modules.

 * `dataset` module provides the dataset class for loading and preprocessing the data.
 * `model` module provides the model class for training and predicting the data.
 * `tools` module provides tools for post-processing, visualization, clustering, segmentation, etc.
 * `utils` module provides basic utility functions used in multiple modules, usually not needed by the end user.

+Please refer to respective sections for detailed information.

 steamboat.dataset module
 --------------------------